vcastilh/translation-noahMakefile/src/articles/tutorials/docker-valgrind.md

 > not synced.
 The reason we are using `goinfre` instead of `sgoinfre` is that
 > Docker requires locks, which `sgoinfre` does not provide.

-First, we want to create a folder inside of goinfre to store docker in.
+First, we want to create a folder inside of goinfre to store Docker in.
 I like to create `~/goinfre/docker` folder using `mkdir -p ~/goinfre/docker`.
 I would recommend you to place that `mkdir` command inside of your `~/.zshrc` (or, even better, set it to [run at startup]).
 Once created, we want to symlink